rollkit/docs/tutorials/IBC-connection.md

 rly config init
 ```

-Afterward, edit the file in the directory `$HOME/.relayer/config/config.yaml` with any text editor you prefer.
-Then, paste this configuration into it.
+Afterward, replace the content of the file at `$HOME/.relayer/config/config.yaml` with the following configuration using any text editor you prefer.

 ```yaml
 global: